qdrant/docs/qdrant/v1.2.x/points.md

 ## Modify points

-You can modify a point in two ways.
-You can either modify the vectors or modify the payload.
-For both are several methods.
+To change a point, you can modify its vectors or its payload.
+There are several ways to do this.

 ### Update vectors